Planck 2015 results. XVIII. Background geometry & topology: Methods

-In Fig.~\ref{fig:modemaps_highS} we show $I$, $Q$, and $U$ maps of the highest-eigenvalue (i.e., highest contribution to the signal correlation) mode for our fiducial simply-connected model.
+In Fig.~\ref{fig:modemaps_highS} we show $I$, $Q$, and $U$ maps of the highest-eigenvalue (i.e., highest contribution to the signal covariance) mode for our fiducial simply-connected model.
 Note that the scale is different for temperature compared to the two polarization maps: the temperature contribution to the mode is much greater than that of either polarization component.
 We show modes for the masked sky, although in fact the structure at large scales is similar to the full-sky case, rotated and adjusted somewhat to account for the mask.
-In Fig.~\ref{fig:modemaps_lowS} we show the structure of mode 301, with much lower signal amplitude.
+In Fig.~\ref{fig:modemaps_lowS} we show the structure of mode 301, with much lower signal amplitude (this particular mode was selected at random to indicate the relative ratios of temperature, polarization, and noise).
 Temperature remains dominant, although polarization begins to have a larger effect.
 Note that at this level of signal amplitude, the pattern is aligned with the mask, and shows a strong correlation between temperature and polarization.